passthejoe/blogPoster/README.md

 And as I say above, on Windows computers, you'll have to add the `win32-security` gem.
 Using `gem install` to add `net-ping` doesn't "require" `win32-security`, but without it the script will crash.

+* On Debian/Ubuntu Linux systems, in order to successfully install the Mastodon gem with `sudo gem install mastodon-api`, you must first install the proper development tools:

+	$ sudo apt install ruby-dev gcc make then ...
+	$ sudo gem install mastodon-api

 **Windows 10 note:** As of June 10, 2020, there is a problem with this script on Windows computers running the Ruby 2.6 you get from <http://rubyinstaller.org>.
 The `twitter` and `mastodon` gems conflict, and it crashes the script.
 Ironic, right?
 I need to do more testing to determine if there is a way to work around this issue, or if its unique to my particular Windows setup.
 For now, if you have this issue, either comment out the `require 'twitter'` or `require 'mastodon'` lines in the top of the script.

 **Note on Ruby Gems:** In response to a tweet about using Linux distribution packages to install Ruby gems, a couple of developers replied to say that they don't recommend using distribution-packaged gems, or even distribution-packaged Ruby.
 (Many favor the use of [RVM](https://rvm.io/), which is something I'm open to trying but haven't yet.
 But they definitely are in favor of getting gems via Ruby's `gem install` program.